Nora Perry (badminton)

-Nora Perry MBE (née Gardner, born 1954) is an English former badminton player noted for her anticipation, racket control, and tactical astuteness.
+Nora Perry MBE (née Gardner, born 1954) is an English badminton player noted for her anticipation, racket control, and tactical astuteness.
 A doubles specialist, Perry won numerous major titles, with a variety of partners, from the mid-1970s to the mid-1980s.
 These included six All-England mixed doubles and two All-England women's doubles championships.
 She won both the 1980 IBF World Championships and the 1980 European Championships in women's doubles with Jane Webster.
 Three years later, she won the 1983 IBF World Championships title in mixed doubles with Thomas Kihlström.
+Partnered with Mike Tredgett, they became the first ever world number one mixed doubles pairing in the inaugural IBF world ranking release in 1978.
 Generally regarded as one of the greatest female mixed doubles players in the game's history, in 1999 she was inducted into the World Badminton Hall of Fame.

+Early and personal life

+Nora Gardner was born on 15 June 1954 in Newcastle.
+Since her junior career, she represented Essex in the national events.
+She married Joe Perry on 24 December 1976.